 Weed and BPD may seem like a bad combination at first glance, but there’s actually reason to believe cannabis – or at least its CBD content – can help with BPD symptoms.

 For example, it’s possible that low doses of cannabis or CBD itself can help alleviate symptoms of anxiety and PTSD.
 Early research suggests that CBD may help with symptoms like anxiety, mood swings, and impulsivity.
-One study found that six out of seven participants reported significant symptom improvement after using medical marijuana with varying THC and CBD ratios.
+One study found that six out of seven participants reported significant BPD symptom improvement after using medical marijuana with varying THC and CBD ratios.
 Obviously, this was a very small sample size; more research is needed.

 However, it’s important to note that the effects of cannabis on BPD can be complex and varied.
 While some individuals may find relief from certain symptoms, the use of cannabis can also exacerbate other aspects of the disorder, such as dissociation.